Murders of Alison Parker and Adam Ward: Lawsuit against WDBJ

-In 2019, Vicki Gardner filed a $6 million civil suit against WDBJ for being "negligent in hiring Vester Lee Flanagan II, who wounded her and killed journalists Alison Parker and Adam Ward, then himself".
+In 2017, Vicki Gardner filed a $6 million civil suit against WDBJ for being "negligent in hiring Flanagan".
 On June 26, 2020, a Franklin County Circuit Court dismissed the case.

 Memorials

-Following the murders, Patrick Henry Community College and the PHCC Foundation created the Alison Bailey Parker Memorial Scholarship to remember Parker, who graduated from the college in 2009.
+After the murders, Patrick Henry Community College and the PHCC Foundation created the Alison Bailey Parker Memorial Scholarship to remember Parker, who graduated from the college in 2009.
 The scholarship is awarded annually to a student studying in a Media Design and Production program.
 In 2017, JMU dedicated a soundstage and control room in Harrison Hall to Parker, naming it the Alison B. Parker studio.
 JMU's Media Arts & Design School also established the Alison B. Parker Memorial Fund in her honor.

 The Salem Educational Foundation and Alumni Association established the Adam Ward Scholarship fund to remember Ward.
 He had previously attended Salem High School where his father, Buddy, had also worked as a guidance counselor.